The Ultimate Guide to Florida Bass Fishing

 The Big “O”: Lake Okeechobee

-Lake Okeechobee, a 730-square-mile lake in south central Florida, is the state’s most famous bass fishing destination.
+Lake Okeechobee, a 730-square-mile lake in south central Florida, is the most famous Florida bass fishing destination.
 With 16 boat ramps and numerous marinas and fish camps, it has everything an angler needs.

 Fed by a constant supply of freshwater from the Kissimmee River and blessed with ample aquatic vegetation, the lake has always been the standard by which all other Florida lakes have been judged.